SpenceKonde/DxCore/README.md

 When operating at 1MHz, the UART can output 56700 baud, but not 115200 baud (115200 is within the capabilities of the hardware at 1 MHz - a future enhancement to the core will add support for U2X mode to support this baud rate.)

 ### SPI support
 All of these parts have two hardware SPI ports.
-On parts with more pins, they can be pin-swapped to different sets of pins.
-It works exactly like the one on official Arduino boards using the SPI.h library.
+On parts with more pins, they can be pin-swapped to different sets of pins; the SPI ports are made available using SPI.h and SPI1.h - these present objects named SPI and SPI_1 respectively.
+These work exactly like the one on official Arduino boards using the SPI.h library.
 See the pinout charts for the location of these pins.

 Pin selection for SPI is configured using the SPI.swap() or SPI.pins() methods.
 Both of them achieve the same thing, but differ in how you specify the set of pins to use.
 This should be called **before** calling SPI.begin().